Comprehensive Large Group Health Insurance Solutions for Businesses

 Wellmark logo

-2 million policyholders across Iowa and South Dakota enjoy health insurance from Wellmark.
-If you are an employer looking for large group plans, Wellmark should be on your list.
+2 million policyholders across Iowa and South Dakota enjoy medical coverage from Wellmark.
+If you are an employer looking for large group programs, Wellmark should be on your list.

 Pros